nrdxp/nrd.sh/content/blog/closed-openness.md

 ## Finding North in a Digital Storm

 So where does that leave us?
 I'd be lying if I said I was optimistic.
-The last few months have pushed me into perhaps the most pressing existential crisis of my life — both from events I've described and personal challenges I'm not yet ready to discuss publicly.
+The last few months have pushed me into perhaps the most pressing existential crisis of my life — both from events I've described and personal challenges in my own life.
 Yet through this difficult soul searching, I've found insights that may prove useful in mounting an effective resistance.

-The battle for open source's soul may already be lost.
-But the very intensity of efforts to stamp out free software's founding principles suggests their enduring power.
+The battle for open source's soul may already be lost, on many fronts.
+But the very intensity of efforts to stamp out free software's founding principles suggests their enduring power, and the war may not be over, just yet.
 Open standards like the OSI model and ecosystems like C still form the bedrock of our modern world.
-What happens when these resources fall under centralized control?
-We may find out sooner than we'd like.
+Will we really allow the rest of these precious resources to fall under the intoxicating sway of centralized control, one by one?

 ### A Return to Fundamentals

 Ideas matter.
 While trendy ideologies might seem harmless, their long-term consequences can be devastating.
 Prioritizing superficial "social justice" over genuine freedom and measurable outcomes has led us precisely where many predicted — to a landscape where coordinated efforts ruthlessly resist all perceived threats to narrative control.

-The response must be unapologetic: a return to well-reasoned, provably sound principles.
+The response must be equally unapologetic: a return to well-reasoned, provably sound principles.
 Not through compromise that dilutes our ideals, but through coordinated resistance across disparate groups who understand what's at stake.

 ### Practical Resistance: The Ekala Way